Parson Place Press LLC

 Use a Normal, Times New Roman, 12 point font.
 Use block paragraphing; do not indent the first line of each new paragraph.
 Use left-justified, single-spaced lines for every paragraph.
 Double-space after each heading and between paragraphs.

-You are free to develop the proposal however you choose, but it should include at least these elements: The object here is clarity and brevity.
-Your book proposal should be as clear as possible while remaining as brief as possible, not exceeding two full pages.
-Of course, the two sample chapters are separate, but in addition to, the two-page book proposal, and so they are not subject to these limitations.
-If you have any questions before submitting your book proposal, you may contact the Managing Editor, Michael White, by email at info+parsonplacepress.com.
-If he likes your book proposal, he will request a digital copy of your manuscript.
-Use the following guidelines for your manuscript submission.
-However, DO NOT submit your manuscript until requested.
+not exceeding two full pages.
+Of course, the two sample chapters are separate, but in addition to, the two-page book proposal, so they are not subject to these page total limitations.
+If you have any questions before submitting your book proposal, you may contact the Managing Editor, Michael White, by email to

 Manuscript Format and Preparation

-Top - 2.2 inches
+Top - .5 inches

-Bottom - 2.1 inches
+Bottom - .5 inches

-Left - 2 inches
+Left - .5 inches

-Right - 2 inches
+Right - .5 inches

 Gutter - .25 inches